waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **VOID**: Impassable.
 (Verified)
 - **WALL**: Impassable.
 (Verified)
 - **WARP_CARPET_DOWN**: Traversable warp.
 Requires pressing 'Down' on the tile to activate.
 (Verified)
 - **WARP_CARPET_LEFT**: Traversable warp.
-Requires pressing 'Left' while standing on the tile to activate.
-(Verified at 4,2 on Route 32)
+Requires moving *onto* the tile from the right to activate.
+Pressing 'Left' while standing on the tile results in a collision.
+(Verified at 2,10 in Azalea Town)
 - **WARP_CARPET_RIGHT**: Traversable warp.
 Requires pressing 'Right' on the tile to activate.
 (Verified at 3,42 in Ilex Forest)
 - **WATER**: Impassable.
 (Verified by pathing attempts)
 - **WINDOW**: Impassable.
 (Verified)